swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-35-deploy-and-access-the-model-on-kubernetes.md

     ```

     Create the Kubernetes cluster.
 You can also view the available types of machine
-    with the `gcloud compute machine-types list` command:
+    with the `gcloud compute machine-types list` command.

     !!! info